suzx917/HTTPTest/README.md

 The packets from my-worker are very small because they are refresh instructions (http-equiv="refresh").
 Presumably some caching technology comes into play.

-Most popular websites (such as YouTube, Twitter, GitHub) only support an HTTPS visit and our program gets a 301 or 302 to a https link.
+Most popular websites (such as YouTube, Twitter, GitHub) only support an HTTPS visit and our program gets a 301 or 302 which redirects to thier https link.
 Due to limited schedule, SSL connection is not implemented for this project.

 Any feedback is appreciated. szx917@gmail.com